By Troels Andersen, City of Odense

-Denmark has got cycle paths for more than a century and started when the iron horses needed separate tracks away from the nails left from horse riding.
-Cycling did overtake the role of horses for transportation, and especially during the 1960′ies the protection from the fast growing car traffic was more and more needed.
+Denmark has had cycle paths for more than a century and started when the iron horses needed separate tracks away from the nails left from horse riding.
+Cycling did overtake the role of horses for transportation, and especially during the 1960s, the need for protection from the fast growing car traffic increased.

-In general cycle infrastructure in Denmark consists of single directional cycle paths in each side of the road, placed in between the pedestrians and the cars.
-The recommended width is 2.2 meters – something which is often hard to find but also quite important.
+In general, cycle infrastructure in Denmark consists of single directional cycle paths in each side of the road, placed in between the pedestrians and the cars.
+The recommended width is 2.2 meters.

 Safe cyclists cycle more often – 20 % more than without the paths just as a start.Cyclists need cycle paths to feel safe, and special solutions at crossings, traffic lights, and roundabouts.
 Safety is also crucial to attract children and elderly.
 Cycling actually underlines the sense of democracy in Denmark – we want to have room for everybody.